Anna Thornton

-Anna Maria Brodeau Thornton (1775?–1865) was a prominent Washington, D.C., socialite, diarist, and the wife of architect William Thornton, who designed the first United States Capitol building.
+Anna Maria Brodeau Thornton (c.1775–1865) was a Washington, D.C., socialite, diarist, and the wife of architect William Thornton, who designed the first United States Capitol building.
 She rubbed shoulders with figures such as George Washington and Dolley Madison.

 Life

 Anna Maria may have been born in England and emigrated along with her mother, Ann Brodeau, or she was born in Philadelphia where her mother set up a girls' boarding school by the end of 1775.
 In 1790, at the age of 16, Anna Maria married William Thornton, age 31 years.
 Unlike her husband, Anna Maria was not a Quaker, so William was expelled from the Society of Friends.
 William Thornton came from a slaveholding family based on the island of Tortola, and after he died in 1828, though his will seemed to grant freedom to his slaves, his wife and mother-in-law continued to reside with slaves in their Washington, D.C. home.